-In this blog post, I will walk you through the Scinapse, a useful academic search engine for finding research paper.
+In this blog post, I will walk you through the Scinapse, a useful academic search engine for finding research papers.

 On the internet, there are a plethora of research papers.

-Finding credible and relevant scholarly publications from these dense mounds of academic literature on the internet is a daunting endeavour for a researcher.
+Finding credible and relevant scholarly publications from these dense mounds of academic literature on the internet is a daunting endeavor for a researcher.

 In order to solve the issues, the academic search engine plays a pivotal role.